livecode-summerschool/livecode-summerschool.github.io/index.md

 Proceeds will go towards space and equipment hire, and Olivia, Alex and Ryan’s time developing and documenting Hydra and TidalCycles, which are otherwise largely unfunded and volunteer-run projects.
 Please support free/open source software!

+**Please note** - The TidalCycles workshop is now full -- if you register for that one you're in effect joining the waitlist.

 ### -> [Register here](https://docs.google.com/forms/d/e/1FAIpQLSd07WwnzpDnBxNwbdZN6C28-dMkrMPbEX9tZagqL_xNF__9kA/viewform) <-

 ## About us